 With rising interest rates and uncertainty, 2022 promised to be a good year for convertible arbitrage.
 "Convertible issuances normally increase when the central bank is tightening monetary policy as companies look for less expensive ways to raise capital," explains Friedman.
 "But that didn't happen in part because the Fed moved very quickly."
 Combined with falling stock prices, the environment dampened market dynamics and most convertible arbitrage managers struggled.
 In particular, the firm's balanced trades were hit by rising interest rates and widening credit spreads within the sub-investment grade space.
-DLD still outperformed the S&P last year by 14 percentage points, but turned in its first losing year, down rooted in a fundamental shift in the marketplace since the financial crisis.
+DLD still outperformed the S&P last year by 14 percentage points, but turned in its first losing year, down

+This hasn't muted Friedman's belief in the strategy, which is rooted in a fundamental shift in the marketplace since the financial crisis.
 "Before 2008," he notes, "about one third of convertible bonds were held by long-only investors for income and appreciation, with the bulk of issuances being traded by 200 hedge funds along with bank proprietary trading desks that specialized in the strategy."